juke32/PyPrintFileTransfer/README.md

 ## How to Use

 ### Setup
+1. ***Place the application in its own folder***
-1. Run the application on both computers (sender and receiver)
+2. Run the application on both computers (sender and receiver)
-2. Make sure both computers are connected to the same network
+4. Set the listening adapter on the host
+5. Set the server ip the client will send to
+6. Place any file in the same directory as the .exe
+7. check the recieved folder in the host's .exe directory

 ### Host Computer (Receiving Files)
 1. Go to the "Host" tab